 If you have noticed memory problems as well as daytime sleepiness, you should be tested for sleep apnea.

-Please call (402) 493-4175 for an appointment with an Omaha sleep dentist at the Advanced Dental Sleep Treatment Center.
+Please call (402) 493-4175 for a new patient appointment with an Omaha sleep dentist at the Advanced Dental Sleep Treatment Center.